 Ref: Pg.
 14 The Temporary Disability benefits and Permanent Total Disability benefits are included in this review.
-The funding for the Temporary Disability Benefit includes both the entire Temporary Disability Benefit plus the Extended Temporary Disability Benefit.
-Only the Supplemental Industrial Disability benefit is funded by the Department on a cash basis.
+The funding for the Temporary Disability Benefit includes both the entire Temporary Disability Benefit and the Extended Temporary Disability Benefit.
+Only the Supplemental Industrial Disability benefit is funded by the Department on a "pay-as-you-go" basis.
 All the disability benefits are summarized in Section 3 of this report.
 Ref: Pg.
 3 Ref: Pg.
-2 The total reserve for the disability benefits has increased from \$39.6 million on June 30, 2008 to \$44.9 million on June 30, 2009.
-Member contributions amounted to about \$425,000 for the 2007-2008 fiscal year and about \$435,000 for the 2008-2009 fiscal year.
-Department contributions amounted to about \$14.2 million for 2007-2008 fiscal year and about \$14.8 million for the 2008-2009 fiscal year.
+2 The total reserve for the disability benefits has decreased from \$47.6 million on June 30, 2012 to \$46.5 million on June 30, 2013.
+Member contributions amounted to about \$453,000 for the 2011-2012 fiscal year and about \$447,000 for the 2012-2013 fiscal year.
+Department contributions amounted to about \$13.6 million for 2011-2012 fiscal year and abou \$14.5 million for the 2012-2013 fiscal year.
 Ref: Pg.
-8 Until the 2007-2008 fiscal year, contributions to the Temporary Disability Benefit Fund have been substantially less than the outgoing benefit payments.
-This has resulted in the General Reserve for this fund going from a positive balance of \$6.0 million as of June 30, 2004 to a negative balance of \$1.1 million as of June 30, 2008.
-The balance has now returned to a positive balance of about \$2.7 million as of June 30, 2009.
+8 Until the 2007-2008 fiscal year, contributions to the Temporary Disability Benefit Fund had been substantially less than the outgoing benefit payments.
+This resulted in the General Reserve for this fund going from a positive balance of \$6.0 million as of June 30, 2004 to a negative balance of \$1.1 million as of June 30, 2008.
+The balance returned to a positive balance in 2009 and switched back to a negative balance of \$1.2 million as of June 30, 2012.
+The balance is currently negative \$0.5 million as of June 30, 2013.
 See Section 2.C for details.
 Ref: Pg.
-5 The recommended Department contribution rate for the Temporary Disability Benefit Fund has decreased from \$1.70 per \$100 of compensation to \$1.06 per \$100 of compensation.
-This is primarily due to the increase in the balance of the General Reserve from June 30, 2007 to June 30, 2009, which resulted from the increased Department contribution rates for the last few years and less benefits paid during 2008-2009 as compared to those expected to be paid.
+5 The recommended Department contribution rate for the Temporary Disability Benefit Fund has decreased from \$1.52 per \$100 of compensation to \$1.51 per \$100 of compensation.
 See Section 2.B for details.
-For purposes of determining the recommended contribution rate for the Temporary Disability Benefit Fund, we have assumed that there is one year remaining on the funding period to reach the target reserve level, even though that period expired at June 30, 2008.
-Extending this funding period even further would spread out the recognition of the positive fund balance, and so produce a smaller decrease in the rate.
-For example, if this period was extended an additional nine years (for a total of ten years), the recommended Department contribution rate would be \$1.34 per \$100 of compensation.
+For purposes of determining the recommended contribution rate for the Temporary Disability Benefit Fund, we have assumed that there are six years remaining on the funding period to reach the target reserve level.
+This is consistent with the Board action in 2009 to adopt a Department contribution rate based on a funding period that would initially start at ter years.
 Ref: Pg.
 10 The recommended Department contribution rate for the Permanent Total Disability Fund remains at \$0 per \$100 of compensation.
-The Board may want us to review all the assumptions, methods and reserving policies for this Fund.
-In particular, the Board may wish to increase the target reserve level of the Temporary Disability Benefit Fund to reflect a greater level of distribution variance for these benefits.
+The Board may want to authorize a review of the assumptions, funding methods and reserving policies for this Fund.
+In particular, the Board way wish to consider a level cost funding approach consistent with that used by the Retirement Plan